I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Abstract

 \section{Abstract}

-The remarkable achievements of large language models (LLMs) have led many to conclude that they exhibit a form of intelligence.
-This is as opposed to explanations of their capabilities based on their ability to perform relatively simple manipulations of vast volumes of data.
-To illuminate the distinction between these explanations, we introduce a novel generative model that generates tokens on the basis of human-interpretable concepts represented as latent discrete variables.
-Under mild conditions—even when the mapping from the latent space to the observed space is non-invertible—we establish an identifiability result: the representations learned by LLMs through next-token prediction can be approximately modeled as the logarithm of the posterior probabilities of these latent discrete concepts, up to an invertible linear transformation.
-This theoretical finding not only provides evidence that LLMs capture underlying generative factors, but also strongly reinforces the linear representation hypothesis, which posits that LLMs learn linear representations of human-interpretable concepts.
+Recent empirical evidence shows that LLM representations encode human-interpretable concepts.
+Nevertheless, the mechanisms by which these representations emerge remain largely unexplored.
+To shed further light on this, we introduce a novel generative model that generates tokens on the basis of such concepts formulated as latent discrete variables.
+Under mild conditions, even when the mapping from the latent space to the observed space is non-invertible, we establish rigorous identifiability result: the representations learned by LLMs through next-token prediction can be approximately modeled as the logarithm of the posterior probabilities of these latent discrete concepts given input context, up to an linear transformation.
+This theoretical finding: 1) provides evidence that LLMs capture essential underlying generative factors, 2) offers a unified and principled perspective for understanding the linear representation hypothesis, and 3) motivates a theoretically grounded approach for evaluating sparse autoencoders.
 Empirically, we validate our theoretical results through evaluations on both simulation data and the Pythia, Llama, and DeepSeek model families.